software-mansion/protostar/website/docs/tutorials/06-deploying/01-cli.md

 Modules that are dependencies of Protostar (like `starknet_py` or `cairo-lang`) should be available for importing by default.
 If you want to import other custom modules, you should extend `PYTHONPATH` yourself (https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH), when running this command.

+## Sending Invoke Transaction
+Protostar supports invoking contract functions from the CLI level.
+Invoking can be used to invoke [deployer contracts](https://community.starknet.io/t/universal-deployer-contract-proposal/1864).
+To send an invoke transaction use [`protostar invoke`](/docs/cli-reference#invoke).
+The transaction can be [signed similarly to the declare transaction](#signing-a-declaration).

 ## Deploying
 :::caution
 The deploy transaction will be deprecated in future StarkNet versions.
 To deploy new contract instances, you can use the deploy syscall.
 For more information, read [StarkNet's Contract Classes documentation](https://docs.starknet.io/docs/Contracts/contract-classes).